faqs

 While the systemic barriers in North Carolina can feel heavy, they do not diminish the power, beauty, validity or necessity of access to homebirth.
 I approach this work with humility and reverence, standing alongside families who seek to birth in alignment with their values, even in challenging circumstances.
 Your choice to birth at home deserves protection, preparation, and respect—and I’m here to support that, and you.

-Not at all.
+• Not at all.
 My role as your doula is to enhance, not replace, the connection and support you share with your partner.
-They know you like no one else, and they are a very, very special person to and in your journey.
-I see partners as an integral part of the birthing experience and work to empower them with tools, confidence, and guidance so they can show up in the ways that feel most natural and meaningful.
-I help your partner feel prepared and confident, offering suggestions and reassurance so they can fully support you without the pressure of “figuring it all out” in the moment.
-And I collaborate with your partner to create a strong, united birthing team.
-My presence allows them to focus on loving and connecting with you, while I handle things that neither of you need to focus on (like logistics) and provide consistent professional insight.
+They know you like no one else, and they are often the most significant support person to and in your journey.
+I see partners as an integral part of this experience, and work to empower them with tools, confidence, and guidance they need so they can show up in the ways that you need.
+I help your partner feel prepared and confident, offering suggestions and reassurance so they can fully support you without the pressure of “figuring it all out” in the moment or feeling the need to have achieved a foundational degree in childbirth education to navigate this journey.
+My presence allows them to focus on loving and connecting with you, while I handle things that neither of you need to focus on while you’re doing this life work (like setting your birth space tone) and provide consistent professional insight and wisdom.

-Birth can be unpredictable, and I’m here to step in however needed—whether it’s helping with physical comfort measures, providing emotional reassurance, or simply giving your partner full moments to rest and recharge.
-Hiring me as your doula is a way to support both of you, ensuring that the birthing process feels empowering and connected for everyone you choose to have involved (I additionally love working with our new grandparents).
-My goal is to honor your relationship and strengthen the beautiful bond you’re building as you welcome this new life of yours together.
+Birth is unpredictable, and I’m here to step in however you say you need—whether it’s helping with physical comfort measures, providing emotional and educational reassurance, or giving your partner time to rest and recharge.
+Hiring me as your doula is a way to support both of you, so the birthing process feels empowering and connected for everyone you choose to have involved (I additionally love working with our new grandparents).
+My goal is to honor your relationship and highlight the beautiful bond you’re building as you welcome this new life of yours together.

 OB/GYN care has its place in pregnancy care.
 However, it is not necessary care for all pregnancies or all pregnant women.
 There are highly-skilled, appropriately trained PCP’s like midwives who can and do care for pregnant women and babies from reproductive beginnings to reproductive ends.